uclastudentmedia/tours-backend/docs/api.md

     - `original`: The full image.
 Only use if you need high resolution.
     - `display`: A smaller image (400px wide)
     - `thumbnail`: An even smaller image (100px x 75px, cropped to fit)
+- `indoor_nav`: if indoor navigation is supported for this landmark

 ### Landmark Images